GeneralTownes/Historical_MP_Series_Vic2/_Rulesets/1_CampaignRules.md

 <br/>

 ### 7. Rationale
-China is limited due to the shear power its pops and the union tag have.
-India (in HMPS) for the same reasons. \
+- China is limited due to the shear power its pops and the union tag have.
+India (in HMPS) for the same reasons.
-Permitting limited land to still be taken allows nations to still form their map, i.e Germany to take AL and no more. \
+- Permitting limited land to still be taken allows nations to still form their map, i.e Germany to take AL and no more.
-Anti-Metagrudge rule to prohibit out of campaign politics (i.e from a previous one or elsewhere) adversely affecting the current campaign. \
+- Anti-Metagrudge rule to prohibit out of campaign politics (i.e from a previous one or elsewhere) adversely affecting the current campaign.
-Sometimes rules need to change mid campaign due to an unforeseen circumstance, it happens.
-The rules are not absolute and can be changed. \
+- Sometimes rules need to change mid campaign due to an unforeseen circumstance, it happens.